 There are many things to consider when deploying multiple Autonomous APs in one area.
 The administrator must manage the area by working the transmit power to avoid overlapping.
 Aside from this, it would help if you also control the channels to prevent channel interference.

 Wireless LAN Controller (WLC)

 With Split-MAC architecture, we will need a Wireless LAN Controller (WLC).
 This will enable users to roam freely from one access point to another without disconnecting.
-This architecture offers an Extended Service Set (ESS).
+This architecture offers Extended Service Set (ESS).

-By using Wireless LAN Controllers, all of the management functions of the APs will be moved and be centralized on the WLC.
+By using Wireless LAN Controllers, all of the management functions of the APs will be moved and centralized on the WLC.
 How is this different from cloud-based?
-In cloud-based, the APs are still autonomous.
+With cloud-based, the APs are still autonomous.
 Although you can configure the APs easier, it does not include the management processing of the APs, and it simply collates the settings, making a good dashboard for a more straightforward configuration.

-Data traffic is traveling to and from the wireless clients are transported to the CAPWAP Data Tunnel.
+Data traffic traveling to and from the wireless clients are transported to the CAPWAP Data Tunnel.
 The packets here are not encrypted but are still protected with Datagram Transport Layer Security (DLTS) to secure wireless connectivity for wireless users.
 UDP 5427 is the port that this tunnel use.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.